pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/06_Create_a_First_Project.md

 The code `<?php $this->slots()->output('_content') ?>` is the placeholder where the content of the page will be inserted.

-### Putting It Together with Pimcore Documents
+### Putting it all together with Pimcore Documents
-Now we need to connect the action to a page.
-This is done in the Pimcore backend.
+Now we need to connect the action to a page in the Pimcore backend, so that the page knows which action (and therefore also which template) needs to be executed/processed.
 First, click right on *Home* in the *Documents* panel.

 ![Create page](../img/Pimcore_Elements_check_homepage.png)